oz-code/OzCodeDemo/OzCodeDemo/02.Search/README.md

 ![Exception](Resources/exception.png)

+Oh no!
+This means that a MEF failured occured, because we mistakingly registered two or more different services under the same interface.
+And so, when we ask MEF to give us an interface that implements the `ITestComponent` interface, MEF doesn't know which implementation to give us!

 Since we want to break execution when the exception is thrown we have two options - either use Visual Studio's built in exception settings dialog, or simply press the "Break on all CLR excetions" button:

 ![Break on all CLR exceptions](Resources/breakonexceptions.png)

 Run the ***Search*** demo again - this time the debugger will break on the line that threw the exception.
-Move the cursor to _container_ and wait for the watch window to open.
-At the bottom of the watch window write "Test" to search for objects/properties with the word "Test" in them.
+Hover over the _container_ variable and the DataTip window will pop-up.
+Click on the `Search` textbox at the bottom of the DataTip, and write "Test" to search for objects/properties with the word "Test" in them.
+By default, the Search will look in both the names of the fields and properties, and their respective values as well!

 ![Search for Test](Resources/searchfortest.png)